Back to People

 1836Age 1

-Carnegie family moved to a larger house in Dunfermline as his father's weaving business temporarily expanded.
+Carnegie family moved to a larger house on Edgar Street as business briefly improved.

 Confidence